Gwen Stefani And Pharrell Reportedly Being Sued For Copyright Amid Stefani Engagement Rumors

 “Richard Morrill is claiming that the track’s chorus bears musical and lyrical similarities to his 1996 song ‘Who’s Got My Lightah’.
 Morrill was the former lead singer for L.A.P.D., who would go on to become Korn.
 He says he gave Stefani a copy of his song in the late ’90s and is suing her Harajuku Lovers company and label Interscope Records as well… Morrill is seeking damages, ‘all gains and profits that they have enjoyed’ at his expense, lawyers fees and acknowledgement that the copyright of the track was infringed.”

-Both tracks can be listened to for a comparison, and as the publication reminds there are certainly blurred lines when it comes to copyright infringement.
+Both tracks can be listened to for a comparison, and as the publication reminds, there are certainly blurred lines when it comes to copyright infringement.

 This minor blip aside, Stefani continues to be an icon of pop, a wonderful role model to young women, and adored for the way she and Shelton gush over one another about their love for each other.
 Recent news has it that there now really may be an engagement in the near future between the pair.
 Life & Style reports that Stefani and Shelton are ready to exchange their vows to one another and Gwen is prepared to get set to prepare to “expand her family” with the country star.